PaprikaX33/studscoretrack/Readme.md

 ### Test Score Weight
 Test score weight should be added in total to 100.
-If the total weight is over than 100, then
+If the total weight is over than 100, then the maximum possible score will be undefined, but the average score is still accurate

 ## CSRF
 No csrf protection is implemented.